DEFENSA

 Among the most insidious risks are injection or man-in-the-middle (MITM) attacks, where malicious actors insert themselves into the data communication channels between the cranes' control systems and other port networks and equipment.
 By intercepting and potentially manipulating these data flows, MITM attacks could allow hackers to send false commands causing cranes to perform unsafe movements, potentially leading to catastrophic physical damage, disruptions, and economic losses.

 Compounding these threats are sophisticated supply chain concerns.
-A significant number of ship-to-shore cranes at major North American ports originate from Chinese state-controlled manufacturers, raising legitimate worries over built-in backdoors or vulnerabilities that could be exploited for cyber-attacks or espionage.
+A significant number of ship-to-shore cranes at major North American ports originate from Chinese state-controlled manufacturers, raising legitimate worries over built-in backdoor vulnerabilities that could be exploited for cyber-attacks or espionage.

 To address the MITM attack vector and broader cybersecurity needs for port environments, Akimbo Technology Inc. has developed the DEFENSA suite of cybersecurity solutions.
 The DEFENSA Ethernet (DE) product specifically targets MITM threats within Ethernet networks commonly used in crane control systems.